Viking-Studios-Arma/Milsim-Tools/.build/@ONI Recon - Core/README.md

 For standardisation between class names and to prevent any possible future conflicts with class names the following naming convention has been developed:
 - for code: ONI_Recon
 - for presentation: ONI Recon - {Addon Name}

+## Credits

+Thank you to Arend and the 2Bnb for a lot of the scripts i have modified and used in this mod for a lot of the cool features.

 </p>
 <br />